aschootemeijer/calc_stock_annual_return/README.md

 As a benchmark, this code also provides the annualized return had the same amount at the same dates been invested in the S&P500.

 ## Result Highlight
 Our investment strategy is picking a combination of momentum and value stocks.
 Starting in October 2024, 61 investments were done into 36 different stocks and etfs.
-The invesments are in the csv in this folder, but normalized to €100 for the first investment for privacy reasons.
+The investments are in the csv in this folder, but normalized to €100 for the first investment for privacy reasons.

 At 24.04.2026, our investment strategy gave an annualized return of **30.3%**.
 The S&P500 benchmark gave an annualized return of **22.0%**.
-Conclusion: our investment strategy works well and beats the S&P 500 by large margin
+Conclusion: our investment strategy works well and beats the S&P 500 by large margin.

 ### 🚀 Key Features
 - **Automated Data Extraction:** Leverages the `yfinance` API for real-time market prices and currency conversion (USD/EUR).
 - **Accurate Performance Metrics:** Implements the **XIRR (Extended Internal Rate of Return)** algorithm, the industry standard for portfolios with irregular cash flows and dividends.
 - **Numerical Optimization:** Utilizes the **Newton-Raphson method** (`scipy.optimize`) to solve for the Net Present Value (NPV) root.
-- **Data Engineering:** Robust handling of time-series data and market holiday gaps using `pandas`.
+- **Benchmarking:** For comparison, the code also calculates the annual return for a scenario where the investments had been done in the S&P500 instead of the stocks we chose.

 ### Mathematical Background
 The portfolio is treated as a dynamic system.
 The XIRR calculation is essentially a **root-finding problem**.
 We seek the rate $r$ such that the sum of all discounted cash flows equals zero: